Tenterfield

 Tenterfield features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 61.6% of all households, including 16.1% couples with children, 35.2% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 38.4%, with lone person households at 35.5% and group households making up 2.9%.
-The median household size is 2.1 people, smaller than the Rest of NSW average of 2.3.
+Family households account for 61.6% of all households, including 16.1% couples with children, 35.2% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 38.4%, with lone person households at 35.5% and group households comprising 2.9% of the total.
+The median household size is 2.1 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households